microsoft/dstoolkit-mlops-v2/docs/how-to/TestInitialSetup.md

 - exec_environment: The environment to run the workflow in.
 Set to "ci" by default
 - model_type: The type of model for which to run the CI workflow.
 Set to {model name} by default

-Pipelines:
+Workflows:

 - .github/workflows/london_taxi_ci_pipeline.yml
 - .github/workflows/docker_taxi_ci_pipeline.yml

-**Step 4.** *Run CD pipeline for a model of your choice* - Execute any of the Azure Pipelines created above for continuous integration.
+**Step 4.** *Run CD workflow for a model of your choice* - Execute the GitHub Actions workflows listed below for deployment validation.
 Pipeline Parameters:

 - exec_environment: The environment to run the workflow in.
 Set to "cd" by default
 - model_type: The type of model for which to run the CI workflow.
 Set to {model name} by default

-Pipelines:
+Workflows:

 - .github/workflows/london_taxi_cd_pipeline.yml
 - .github/workflows/docker_taxi_cd_pipeline.yml